-In 2022, Futur Pension continued to take action to ensure that paper consumption was reduced.
-Futur Pension has continued with the digitalisation process so that most of Futur Pension's letters can be offered electronically.
+In 2023, Futur continued to take action to ensure that paper consumption was reduced.
+Futur has continued with the digitalisation process so that the majority of Futur's letters can be offered electronically.
 Almost all communication with customers now takes place electronically.

-Futur Pension has a company car policy in which it is only possible to choose a hybrid car or a pure electric car as a company car and the goal is to only have electric cars within 4 years.
+Futur has a company car policy in which it is only possible to choose a hybrid car or a pure electric car as a company car and the goal is to only offer electric cars within 3 years.

-Futur Pension has been measuring its own CO2 footprint annually with the aim of reducing its footprint every year.
-The results of the measurement are presented in the Sustainability Report published at futurpension.se Futur Pension has joined the Science Based Target Initiative (SBTi) as part of reducing its Co2 footprint in accordance with the Paris Agreement.
-This means that in 2022, Futur Pension will apply for approval from SBTi confirming that the goals established by Futur Pension regarding reduction of its Co2 footprint are in accordance with the Paris Agreement.
+Futur has been measuring its own CO2 footprint annually with the aim of reducing its footprint every year.
+The results of the measurement are published on futur.se.
+Futur has joined the Science Based Target Initiative (SBTi) as part of reducing its Co2 footprint in accordance with the Paris Agreement.
+This means that Futur will apply for approval from SBTi confirming that the goals established by Futur regarding reduction of its Co2 footprint are in accordance with the Paris Agreement.

-As a further way of demonstrating commitment, Futur Pension became a member of Fossil Free Sweden in 2021.
+As a further way of demonstrating commitment, Futur became a member of Fossil Free Sweden in 2021.

-Futur Pension is located at Linnégatan 18 and the premises have been fitted out with the latest technology regarding energy efficiency and environmental considerations and the environment and sustainability have been taken into account to a considerable extent in the selection of materials and fittings.
+Futur is located at Linnégatan 18 and the premises have been fitted out with the latest technology regarding energy efficiency and environmental considerations and the environment and sustainability have been taken into account to a considerable extent in the selection of materials and fittings.